Taguar258/CLIF/docs/basics.md

 Here you can see the basic structure of a "module".

-First you will always need to import an event object:
+First, you will always need to import an event object:

 ``from CLIF_Framework.framework import event``